 I'm a composer or musician - can I send you my work?

-I work with an amazing music supervisor Graham Langley at Loud and Cleared and am not looking for music at the moment.
+I work with an amazing music supervisor Graham Langley at Loud and Clearedhe is always looking for new music so do send it to him.